-- Why international politics matters to oil investors, financial institutions, and consumers alike. - How to assess the real threats to oil production, and discount the headlines that don't matter. - How a shift in global relations between the US and China will affect the global energy market.
+Why international politics matters to oil investors, financial institutions, and consumers alike.

+How to assess the real threats to oil production, and discount the headlines that don't matter.

+How a shift in global relations between the US and China will affect the global energy market.

-China, India, and Beyond: The Opportunities and Pitfalls of Asian Growth
+China, India, and Beyond: The Opportunities and Pitfalls of Asian Growth promised riches of Asia.

-China bestrides the world as a colossus, and business leaders can't get enough from the promised riches of Asia.
 But does unprecedented growth mean that your company will benefit from it?
 Ian Bremmer, intellectual entrepreneur and President of Eurasia Group, explains the dangers of Asian growth for global investors seeking to build a presence in international markets; for companies seeking to sell their products there; and for the global markets more broadly.